 For square and rectangular shaped spaced, start by planning to place sprinkler heads in the corners and working along the perimeters.
 For narrow areas, choose strip-pattern spray nozzles for efficient coverage.
 Irregular areas can most frequently be adequately covered with adjustable nozzles.

 Plan your nozzle placement to keep over-spray to a minimum.
 Over-spray is not only wasteful but moisture can damage siding, fences and even tree trunks.

 As with other forms of landscape irrigation, it can be difficult to create a perfect, consistent schedule for watering a lawn automatically with a sprinkler system.
 Everyone has witnessed an automatic sprinkler system that is operating in the rain, for example.

-Other than obviously avoiding watering while it's raining, watering should not occur at night when lingering moisture can help cause diseases/fungus.
-A sprinkler system should not be used in the sunshine and heat of the middle of the day when water will evaporate before being absorbed deep into the roots.
-The best time to operate a sprinkler system is usually between 8 am and 10 am, or between 6 pm and 8 pm.
+Other than obviously avoiding watering while it's raining, a sprinkler system should not be used in the sunshine and heat of the middle of the day when water will evaporate before being absorbed deep into the roots.
+The best time to operate a sprinkler system is usually between 10 pm and 6 am.

 The length of watering time should be sufficient to soak the ground appropriately.
 While it is generally accepted that an inch to an inch and a half of water is needed weekly to keep plants properly watered, it should not be done with shallow watering daily.
 It is far better to water landscaping two times a week deeply than more frequently but insufficiently.